 - A necklace with the baby’s name on it.

 - A charm bracelet she can build on.

 - Arrange a surprise visit after the birth from a special friend/family member you know she will love.

 4. Quality Time

-It may seem obvious that you will be spending time together as your partner labors and gives birth, but there are still things that you can do if her primary love language is quality time that will really show her your love.
+Obviously, you will be spending time together as your partner labors and gives birth, but there are still things you can do if her primary love language is quality time that will show her your love.
 The most important thing is to remain engaged and attentive to her throughout childbirth.
 I do not recommend leaving her (only leave if you have to use the bathroom or get a quick bite to eat) or sitting on the opposite side of the room playing on your phone/tablet/computer.
 This includes if she has an epidural.
 She wants your full attention on her and the baby.
 This is a big moment for her—probably the biggest moment in her life—and she will feel loved if you are just as connected as she is to the birth of your baby.

 - Always be right by her side.

 Holding space may not sound like a lot, but it is profound for a laboring woman.
 Holding space means being with someone without judgment.
 Donate your ears and your heart and let them be as you practice empathy and compassion.
 It means putting your needs and opinions aside and accepting someone’s truth, no matter what it is.
 And if your laboring partner has an epidural and is not resting, it does not mean that you can treat that moment like any other.
 Instead, use that time for conversation, games, and other things you enjoy doing together.